lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_3.md

 ```
 {{2}}

-- Can't interpret estimates on their own {{3}}

 `@script`
 There are several ways to model interactions.
 One way is similar to mathematically writing it out, with the predictor colon sex specifying the interaction.

 However, you can also use a shorthand with the asterisk between the two terms.
 These two formula are equivalent.

 ---